How to Analyze Competitors’ Content with Netpeak Spider & CheckerUse Cases

 - Choose scan mode.
 If you’re interested in content from the whole website, you need to choose ‘Crawl all subdomains’.
 If you’re interested in selected category or directory choose ‘Crawl only in directory’.
 In case of Business of Fashion we’ve chosen /articles/ directory and set a limit for crawled pages – 1000 URL.

 - Set custom crawling ‘Rules’, if you need some specific pages not to be limited by one directory.
 Details on how to perform this procedure are available here.

 - In the Netpeak Spider main window open ‘All results’ tab and right-click on the line with rows names (painted in blue).
 Turn off all parameters excluding ‘Title’, ‘Description’, ‘Words in <p>’, ‘Characters in <p>’ and other potentially useful indicators.

 Now Netpeak Spider final results table includes only the parameters you need for building your content strategy (paragraph 2, point 4).
 Based on this data, you can draw a conclusion about optimal post length and method of building winning Titles and Descriptions.

-After the completion of scanning, you can export resulting data in a convenient table format.
-Push the ‘Export’ button placed above scanning results window.
+When the crawling is completed, you can export the results in a convenient table format.
+Push the ‘Export’ button placed above crawling results window.

 Received report will contain information about all parameters you have chosen in basic crawling settings and scraped data.
 If you need to download scraped data as a separate file, you can proceed as follows:

-- Open ‘Scanning’ tab in sidebar and choose ‘Scraping’.
+- Open 'Reports' tab in sidebar and go to 'Scraping'.